Refugees flee persecution in their home countries

 International protection granted to those in need

 Temporary protection is intended for people fleeing the war in Ukraine.
-Granting temporary protection makes it possible to provide protection to a limited group of people in a swift process that is lighter than the asylum procedure.
+Granting temporary protection makes it possible to provide protection to a limited group of people through a swift process that is lighter than the asylum procedure.

 Beneficiaries of international protection